Andipascale7/nc-news/README.md

 Default User:Currently, all comment and delete actions are attributed to the default user: jessjelly
-(No authentication is implemented — this app is for demonstration purposes.)
+(No authentication is implemented — this app is for demonstration purposes)

-Styling in Progress: The current version prioritizes functionality.
+Styling in Progress:

+The current version prioritizes functionality.
 UI/UX enhancements will be added in a later phase.

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by Northcoders.

 Live site:

 https://ncnewsbyandi.netlify.app/